Begin the lesson by displaying the Who Won This Election?

 equivalent in difficulty.
 The third problem, How Could I Win and Lose?,

-Alternatively, in a higher ability class, you could assign How Could I
+Alternatively, you could assign How Could I

 Win? or How Could I Lose? to groups as a beginning activity and use How